calchulus/saint-fame-dao-subgraph/README.md

   - Current Liquidity profit is:
     - `profit = totalWithdrawable - totalEth - totalTokensInEth`

-Currently only the top 50 coins have decimals incorporated into values.
-This is because not all uniswap exchanges created have proper ERC-20 interfaces, and calling decimals fails.
-So with dynamic contracts, we had to opt for hardcoding in the top 50 exchanges by volume.
-The others have tokens represented as the full large number. (i.e. 123456789123456789 instead of 1.23456789123456789).
-We are tracking this issue here: https://github.com/graphprotocol/graph-node/issues/892
+Currently only the $FAME token is considered in this fork of the Uniswap Subgraph

 ## Queries